Buyer's Choice Award Winner

 • Anything below the slab or basement floor

 It’s important to note that each type of repair has its own exclusions.
 For example, cooktops are covered, but the company won’t replace a cracked glass top that was “misused” or “abused.”
+Make sure to check your contract for a full list of exclusions.

-Cinch Home Services claims
+Cinch Home Services coverage limits

-You can either request service through your online account or by calling the company directly.
-In many cases, you can open the request and put in your preferred appointment time simultaneously to expedite the process.
-Once the request is in, Cinch will provide a referral to one of its service professionals (usually within two hours during normal business hours).
+You can request service through your online account or by calling the company directly.
+You can often open the request and put in your preferred appointment time simultaneously to expedite the process.

 Cinch Home Services FAQ